 Get wonderfully lost wandering up and down these Siete Calles, as they are known locally.
 In the arched passageway opposite the Mercado de la Ribera (Ribera Market) look up.
 The beautifully painted ceilings will surprise you.

 Bilbao is in Pais Vasco — also known as Basque Country — and a visit to the Basque Museum is a must, if only to see the beautifully constructed model of the Basque province and gain some understanding of why the Basque people consider their territory to be a very different Spain.

 The only way to see inside the historic Neo-baroque Teatro Arriaga is to book tickets to a show.
 Needs must.
-I enjoyed Mamma Mia and seeing the theatre’s ornate interior.
+I enjoyed seeing Mamma Mia and taking in the theatre’s ornate interior.

 The Nervion River passing through Bilbao was the lifeblood of the city for many years.
 Explore that port history with a cruise on Bilboats.
 While the city has been through a strong period of renewal, there are still signs of its industrial past and it’s well worth getting an audio guide on board.
 The two-hour trip, which takes you under Puente Colgante (a heritage-listed hanging bridge), is well worth the time and cost.

 This city encourages and supports artistic design and expression on many different levels.